Kotlin/KEEP/proposals/local-lambda-parameters.md

 * **Support for Nullable Lambdas**

     `callsInPlace` does not support nullable lambdas.
-However, a nullable lambda is a valid candidate for the `UNKNOWN` invocation kind, as the function would simply execute between zero and infinity times within the caller.
+However, a nullable lambda is a valid candidate for the `UNKNOWN` and `AT_MOST_ONCE` invocation kind, as the function would simply execute zero times within the caller.

 * **Support for Non-Local Returns**